 Go to the Settings tab in the left-hand course navigation.
 Select the Course Details tab.
 Click "Edit Course Details" and check off “Enable Course Grading Scheme” followed by “Set Course Grading Scheme.”
 Make sure to set the grading scheme to Emerson College.

 See Using Letter Grades section below.

 - Assignment Grades and Total column are visible to students by default.

-See: How do I hide totals in my students' grade summaries? and How do I mute an assignment in the Gradebook? in the Canvas Instructor Guide.
+See: How do I use posting policies in a course?
+How do I hide totals in my students' grade summaries? and How do I mute an assignment in the Gradebook?

 The Assignments tab is arguably the most central to the Canvas Gradebook: